RobertoPrevato/SQLiteWebDemo/README.md

 ### Docker

-Build an image using the example image.
+Build an image using the provided Dockerfile.

 ```bash
 docker build -t fortunecookies:0.0.1 .